tplatt37/PyWeather-Aurora-Demo/README.md

 ## Specify two PRIVATE Subnets

-The Aurora Serverless V1 database cluster must reside in a Private subnet.
+The Aurora Serverless V2 database cluster should reside in a Private subnet.
 This Lambda must be connected to the VPC where the Aurora database will reside.
 The private subnets must have a NAT GW (or s3 vpc endpoint) so the Lambda code can interact with an s3 pre-signed URL.